Journey into Spirituality

 Morning yoga practice will help you overcome jet lag, take away any fatigue, and prepare you for the day’s adventure.
 Our Nepal adventure continues with a visit to Kopan Monastery, a Tibetan Buddhist monastery in the Mahayana lineage.
 Next destination: Pashupatinath temple, one of the holiest of Hindu sites on the bank of Bagmati River.
 Step off the beaten tourist path with Raj to visit the meditation caves of Tilopa (988AD) and Naropa, founders of Mahayana and Hinayana Buddhism lineages.
 On our return to the hotel, we’ll witness one of the most spectacular pujas and aarti (worship with fire and oil-lamps) inside the main temple.

-Ancient town of Bhaktapur
+Ancient Town of Bhaktapur

 Preserved as a living town exactly as it was in 1400 A.D.